EcocupX/.github/profile/README.md

 # Ecocup ♻️
 **Refill.
 Reward.
-Repeat.**
-_QR-powered reuse for cafés, chains, and communities.
-Track every refill, reward every habit, reduce single-use plastic at scale._
+Repeat.**: QR-powered reuse for cafés, chains, and communities.
+Track every refill, reward every habit, reduce single-use plastic at scale.

 ## 🌍 Overview
 Ecocup is a cross-platform mobile and web platform designed to cut single-use plastic by turning refills into a measurable, rewarded behavior.
 Plastic that’s properly captured poses minimal risk; plastic that leaks into ecosystems harms wildlife and habitats.
 The world is mobilizing—policy incentives, public campaigns, and new technology—to reduce plastic waste.
 Ecocup adds the missing link: **proof-of-reuse** with real-time incentives and impact analytics.